granularag/pyspatial/README.md

 # Known Issues

 * In ogr, when you get the centroid of a geometry (e.g. cent = my_geometry.Centroid()), cent does not inherit the spatial reference.
 It needs to be reassigned using cent.AssignSpatialReference(my_geometry.GetSpatialReference())
-* VectorLayer object do not support a Float64Index
+* VectorLayer object does not support a Float64Index

 # Contributors